 If you haven’t heard of the CASA Program, it’s because judges, social workers, attorneys,

-and CASAs are required to maintain absolute confidentiality about the children they
+and CASA advocates are required to maintain absolute confidentiality about the children they

 serve.
 In order to protect our children, therefore, the agency must work in relative

-Only a Judge can assign a CASA to a case.
+Only a Judge can assign a CASA advocate to a case.
 On occasion, the children’s or parent’s

 attorneys, the caseworkers’ attorney or the child’s foster parents, may request

-CASAs are assigned to children already in the foster care system or to those at
+CASA advocates are assigned to children already in the foster care system.

-CASAs may be assigned to children ranging in age from newborn up to age 18.
+CASA advocates may be assigned to children ranging in age from newborn to age 18.